Cannabis health effects

 Child consumption can be dangerous

-THC edibles pose a high risk for accidental child consumption.
+THC edibles pose a high risk for accidental consumption by children or pets.
 They can make children very sick.

 Symptoms of THC overdose include: